britram/taps-transports/draft-ietf-taps-transports.md

 ## NACK-Oriented Reliable Multicast (NORM)

 NORM is an IETF standards track protocol specified in {{RFC5740}}.
 The protocol was designed to support reliable bulk data dissemination to receiver groups using IP Multicast but also provides for point-to-point unicast operation.
 Support for bulk data dissemination includes discrete file or computer memory-based "objects" as well as byte- and message-streaming.
-NORM is designed to incorporate packet erasure coding as an inherent part of its selective ARQ in response to receiver negative acknowledgements.
+NORM is designed to incorporate packet erasure coding as an inherent part of its selective ARQ in response to receiver negative acknowledgments.
 The packet erasure coding can also be proactively applied for forward protection from packet loss.
 NORM transmissions are governed by the TCP-friendly congestion control.
 NORM's reliability, congestion control, and flow control mechanism are distinct components and can be separately controlled to meet different application needs.

 ### Protocol Description

 The NORM protocol is encapsulated in UDP datagrams and thus provides multiplexing for multiple sockets on hosts using port numbers.
-For loosely coordinated IP Multicast, NORM is not strictly connection-oriented although per-sender state is maintained by receivers for protocol operation. {{RFC5740}} does not specify a handshake protocol for connection establishment and separate session initiation can be used to coordinate port numbers.
+For loosely coordinated IP Multicast, NORM is not strictly connection-oriented although per-sender state is maintained by receivers for protocol operation.
+{{RFC5740}} does not specify a handshake protocol for connection establishment and separate session initiation can be used to coordinate port numbers.
 However, in-band "client-server" style connection establishment can be accomplished with the NORM congestion control signaling messages using port binding techniques like those for TCP client-server connections.

 NORM supports bulk "objects" such as file or in-memory content but also can treat a stream of data as a logical bulk object for purposes of packet erasure coding.
 In the case of stream transport, NORM can support either byte streams or message streams where application-defined message boundary information is carried in the NORM protocol messages.
-This allows the receiver(s) to join/re-join and recover message boundaries mid-stream as needed.
-Application content is carried and identified by the NORM protocol with encoding symbol identifiers depending upon the Forward Error Correction (FEC) Scheme {{RFC3452}} configured.
+This allows the receiver(s) to join/re- join and recover message boundaries mid-stream as needed.
+Application content is carried and identified by the NORM protocol with encoding symbol identifiers depending upon the Forward Error Correction (FEC) Scheme
+{{RFC3452}} configured.
 NORM uses NACK-based selective ARQ to reliably deliver the application content to the receiver(s).
-NORM proactively measures round-trip timing information to scale ARQ timers appropriately and to support congestion control.
+NORM proactively measures round- trip timing information to scale ARQ timers appropriately and to support congestion control.
 For multicast operation, timer-based feedback suppression is uses to achieve group size scaling with low feedback traffic levels.
 The feedback suppression is not applied for unicast operation.

 NORM uses rate-based congestion control based upon the TCP-Friendly Rate Control (TFRC) {{RFC4324}} principles that are also used in DCCP {{RFC4340}}.
 NORM uses control messages to measure RTT and collect congestion event (e..g, loss event, ECN event, etc) information from the receiver(s) to support dynamic rate control adjustment.
 The TCP-Friendly Multicast Congestion Control (TFMCC) {{RFC4654}} used provides some extra features to support multicast but is functionally equivalent to TFRC in the unicast case.

 NORM's reliability mechanism is decoupled from congestion control.
 This allows alternative arrangements of transport services to be invoked.
-For example, fixed-rate reliable delivery can be supported or unreliable (but optionally "better than best effort" via packet erasure coding) delivery with rate-control per TFRC can be achieved.
+For example, fixed-rate reliable delivery can be supported or unreliable (but optionally "better than best effort" via packet erasure coding) delivery with rate- control per TFRC can be achieved.
 Additionally, alternative congestion control techniques may be applied.
 For example, TFRC rate control with congestion event detection based on ECN for links with high packet loss (e.g., wireless) has been implemented and demonstrated with NORM.

 While NORM is NACK-based for reliability transfer, it also supports a positive acknowledgment (ACK) mechanism that can be used for receiver flow control.
 Again, since this mechanism is decoupled from the reliability and congestion control, applications that have different needs in this aspect can use the protocol differently.
 One example is the use of NORM for quasi-reliable delivery where timely delivery of newer content may be favored over completely reliable delivery of older content within buffering and RTT constraints.

 ### Interface Description

 The NORM specification does not describe a specific application programming interface (API) to control protocol operation.
 A freely-available, open source reference implementation of NORM is available at https://www.nrl.navy.mil/itd/ncs/products/norm, and a documented API is provided for this implementation.
 While a sockets-like API is not currently documented, the existing API supports the necessary functions for that to be implemented.

 ### Transport Features